gianni-smdt/docker-sharded-mongodb-cluster/README.md

 exit
 ```

-7. Start the container for the MongoDB Router:
+7. Start the container for the "MongoDB Shard Utility":
 ```
 docker compose up -d mongos
 ```